 Bhaveen Sheth, who is an HR professional is so much moved by marriage boycott that he had dedicated an entire blog to single men.

 Arvind believed that marriage considers a man as a mere ATM machine.
 In fact, there are many who reflects his thought.

 2016 Mumbai marathon saw a man dressed as ATM machine

 While the reason for marriage boycott may be many for different men and boys and even if their number is increasing, they are still very insignificant compared to the critical mass needed to change the society.

-In a July, 2016 study we found that Indian men outnumber women while seeking alliance.
+In a July 2016 study, we found that Indian men outnumber women while seeking an alliance.
 This cuts across all marital status.
 This study found out the numbers of profiles that existed on different popular Indian matrimonial sites.

 To understand the eagerness of the two genders in getting married, we have created two different profiles of two different genders without photos.
 To make them similar we have made the male profile more educated and earning little more than the female profile, and everything else was same.
 We noticed that the male profile received two interests in one day while the female profile had received 14 interests in one day.

 Even though a comparison between the census 2001 and 2011 data showed that percentage of married women grew in India but that does not prove that Indian men are any less desperate to get married.
 Question is when there are so many biased laws against men when a man’s 50% hard-earned property can be at stake simply for marriage, why are Indian men still so much interested in marriage?
 Looks like the men raising a demand for marriage boycott still have a long way to go in terms of sensitizing Indian men about this.